"Each step forward has a sacred meaning of its own" Sri Chinmoy

 All went well on laps one and two but on the third loop I felt my hamstring start to "go".
 I instinctively straightened up, trying to run tall and not slouch forward, which definitely helped.
 It did hamper me a little but I pushed on with short strides and increasing exhaustion until I was able to get over the line and add up my splits as I walked back towards home.
 19.18 - happy with that.
 The hamstring may have been pulled or maybe just attacked by cramp, it was hard to say.
 I jogged and walked home and it was still hurting later in the evening but eased as soon as I had - at Kokila's suggestion - some good quality magnesium tabs.
 Must have been cramp then.

-So, 4 races down, I'm still a contender in the over 50s, and I'm still uninjured (if a bit fraying round the edges).
+So, 4 races down, I'm still a contender in the over 50s although I didn't manage first place in this 4th race (2nd by a 2 second margin), and I'm still uninjured (if a bit fraying round the edges).
 I'll see if I can maintain the fragile frame well enough to eek two more races out of it.
 Come on, you can do it!

 Having had enough of Aztec and with the PM's permission to drive somewhere to exercise, I'm looking at either Bitton or Portway for the next one.
 And I'm hoping for some light winds, or even no wind at all.